 An important tolerance for this project is the microcontrollers ability to control the servo motor.
-Most common servo motors use pulses between 1ms and 2ms to control the angle, with 1.5ms pulses being the neutral, 90 degrees in our case, position [7].
+Most common servo motors use pulses between 1ms and 2ms at a duty cycle of 20ms to control the angle, with 1.5ms pulses being the neutral position, 90 degrees in our case[7].